ekorchmar/dotfiles/README.md

 ## wezterm

-Nothing special here, just konsole-style shortcuts I was used to.
+Custom style, OS-specific settings and Nvim splits integration.

 ## firefox

 Custom CSS to remove as much clutter from the UI as possible.
+Relies on tree style tabs extension.

 ## starship